FEFnet/ircd-FEF/doc/oper-guide/commands.rst

 somebody is flooding connections.

-If the ON part is specified, the ``D:line`` is set on servers matching the given mask (provided a matching ``shared{}`` block exists there, which is not the case by default).
+If the ON part is specified, the ``D:line`` is set on servers matching the given mask.
 Otherwise, the D:Line will be set on the local server only.

 Only ``exempt{}`` blocks exempt from ``D:lines``.
 Being a server or having ``kline_exempt`` in ``auth{}`` does *not* exempt (different from ``K/G/X:lines``).